 The InVenture Mind is both an educational program and a competition for inventive students.
 It originated at Georgia Tech and is now being introduced as a pilot in Bratislava for high school students.
 Below are key details about the program:

-The program is targeted towards high school students, specifically those in their later years of secondary school (approximately 3rd and 4th year high school students, around ages 17–19).
+The program is targeted towards high school students, specifically those in their later years of secondary school (4th year high school students, around ages 17–19.)
 Students from all academic interests and subjects can apply.
 The students do not need any prior business experience – the InVenture Mind is designed for students without any business knowledge.

 Knowledge and Skills: Students learn how to take an idea from concept to product.
 This includes skills in creative problem-solving, market research (customer discovery), product design, and pitching and presentation skills.
 Participants also develop soft skills like teamwork, communication, critical thinking, and resilience – all invaluable for any future career.